Top Chef: Basic format

-In the Elimination Challenge, the chefs prepare one or more dishes to meet the challenge requirements, which often includes a specific theme and are usually more complex and require more time to execute than a Quickfire Challenge.
+In the Elimination Challenge, the chefs prepare one or more dishes to meet the challenge requirements, often including a specific theme, and are usually more complex and require more time to execute than a Quickfire Challenge.
 Elimination Challenges may be individual challenges or require chefs to work in teams; some may require the contestants to produce several courses.
-Teams may be selected by the remaining chefs but are more often determined by a random process, such as "drawing knives" from a knife block.
+Teams may be selected by the remaining chefs, but are more often determined by a random process such as "drawing knives" from a knife block.
 The time limit for an Elimination Challenge may range from a few hours to a few days, typically including preparation and planning time.
 Ingredients for Elimination Challenges generally allow chefs access to the Top Chef pantry and the ingredients they previously purchased at a grocery store within a specified budget and shopping time limit.
 However, certain challenges may provide specific ingredients or limit the type or number of ingredients used, while others require non-traditional methods for obtaining ingredients (such as asking people door-to-door or fishing).
 After shopping, the contestants will cook for up to four judges, usually including at least one guest judge.
 In most cases, the contestants also cook for a group of guest diners.

-After the Elimination Challenge, the chefs report to the Judges' Table, where the judges will deliberate on their choices for the best and worst dishes.
+After the Elimination Challenge, the chefs report to the Judges' Table, where the judges deliberate on their choices for the best and worst dishes.
 The judges may also consider guests' comments, if available.
 The top individuals or teams are called in and may be asked questions about their dishes or preparation before they are notified of their placement.
 One or more chefs are named the winner of the challenge and may be awarded an additional prize by the guest judge.
 The same procedure is repeated with the poorest performing chefs or teams, after which a similar discussion occurs.
 From this group, one or more chefs are chosen for elimination, with the host asking the chef(s) to leave by saying, "Please pack your knives and go."
 This is usually followed by a knife-packing sequence for the eliminated chef(s), with a voice-over of their final thoughts about their performance, at the close of the episode.
+Contestants are judged strictly on a challenge-by-challenge basis and cumulative performance is not considered.
 According to the credits, some elimination decisions are made in consultation with the show's producers.

-The prize money awarded to the Top Chef was $100,000 for Seasons 1-5, which was increased to $125,000 for Seasons 6-7 and 9-16.
-It was temporarily increased to $200,000 for Season 8.
-The prize was then increased again to $250,000, beginning with Season 17.
-Furthermore, a fan vote is held each season to determine the Fan Favorite, which features an additional $10,000 prize.
+The season winner is awarded a cash prize, a feature in Food & Wine magazine, and an appearance at the Food & Wine Classic in Aspen, Colorado.
+The prize money was $100,000 for Seasons 1-5.
+It was increased to $125,000 for Seasons 6-7 and 9-16, with a temporary $200,000 prize for Season 8.
+It was then permanently increased again to $250,000, beginning with Season 17.
+Furthermore, a fan vote is held each season to determine the Fan Favorite, which features an additional $10,000 reward.